varabyte/kotter/README.md

 ### Thread Affinity

-The experience of using Konsole is essentially single-threaded.
+Setting aside the fact that the `run` block runs in a background thread, the experience of using Konsole is essentially single-threaded.
 Anytime you make a call to run a Konsole block, no matter which thread it is called from, a single thread ultimately handles the work of rendering the block.
-At the same time, if you attempt to call `konsole` while another Konsole block is already running, an exception is thrown.
+At the same time, if you attempt to run one `konsole` block while another block is already running, an exception is thrown.

 I made this decision so that: